 • Individuals employed in a bona fide executive, administrative, or professional capacity

 Regulations issued by the U. S. Department of Labor for the minimum wage provisions of the Fair Labor Standards Act (FLSA) define exemptions for executive, administrative, and professional employees.

 Under the Connecticut Fair Employment Practices Act, interns are afforded the same protections as employees.
 Under the law, an “intern” is defined as an individual who performs work for an employer for the purpose of training, provided:

 • The employer is not committed to hire the intern at the conclusion of the training period;

 • The employer and the intern agree that the intern is not entitled to wages for the work performed;

-• The work performed supplements training given in an educational environment that may ...
+• The work performed supplements training given in an educational ...